Tantra Yoga Explained: A Beginner’s Guide To Tantric Philosophy & Practice

 The History Of Tantra

-Although Yoga and Tantra are two different concepts, a tantra tends to interweave fairly seamlessly into yoga as they are both ultimately focused on liberation and self-actualization.
+Although Yoga and Tantra are two different concepts, a Tantra tends to interweave fairly seamlessly into yoga as they are both ultimately focused on liberation and self-actualization.

-Up until the introduction of tantra into the East, yoga had been the focus of a small group of practitioners who lived outside of society in an aim to achieve liberation from the constant suffering of human life.
-However, it was the introduction of tantric philosophy that began to develop this idea of non-duality and teach practitioners to embrace the material world as a means of liberation in itself.
+Up until the introduction of Tantra into the East, yoga had been the focus of a small group of practitioners who lived outside of society in an aim to achieve liberation from the constant suffering of human life through self-transcendence.

 Tantric manuscripts started to portray the yogic body as having the entire cosmos contained within the body; following this is when we begin to see Hatha Yoga embracing tantric concepts.